 - It is said that only Texans would have fought the Battle of the Alamo, where Mexican troops far outnumbered the 187 men in the mission-turned-fort.
 All 187 men died.a

 Texas has the 4th highest poverty rate in the nation

 - In 2010, Texas tied with Mississippi for the highest percentage of U.S. workers in minimum-wage jobs.
 This year (2011), it has the 4th highest poverty rate of any state and it ranks 1st for adults without diplomas.
 It also leads the U.S. in children without health insurance, and 26% of all Texans have no health insurance.g

 - Jane Long (1798-1880) has been called the “Mother of Texas” because of her bravery and the widely held belief that she gave birth to the “first white child” in Texas.
 However, by her own admission, she was not the first English woman to bear a child in Texas.b

-- Miriam A. “Ma” Ferguson was the first female governor of Texas and the first woman elected governor of any state.d
+- Miriam A. “Ma” Ferguson was the first female governor of Texas and the second woman elected governor of any state, after Nellie Tayloe Ross of Wyoming.d

-- Emily Morgan, an African American indentured servant, is the subject of the song “The Yellow Rose of Texas.”d
+- Emily Morgan (also known as Emily D. West), an African American indentured servant, is the subject of the song “The Yellow Rose of Texas.”d

 - Estevanico, or “Black Stephen,” was the body-servant of the Spanish explorer Cabeza de Vaca and, as such, was most likely the first African American ever in Texas.d